-While it’s true that he benefited from a surge from rural voters, if Trump represents some sort of ventriloquist for the socially excluded, then explain this:
+While it’s true that our knew President Elect benefited from a surge from rural voters, if you believe that Trump represents some sort of ventriloquist for the socially excluded then explain this:

 Let’s slam the breaks for moment and ask a much more ‘boring’ question about marketing.
-Given that he’s a professional brand marketer, we may want to start with what he does for a living for more than a decade.
+Since The Donald is, above all else, a professional brand marketer, we may want to start with what he’s being doing for a living for more than a decade.

-Why was Trump on the television every morning for the past 2 years, despite around 20 people running for President all scraping for airtime?
+Why, for example, has Trump been on our television screens every morning for the past 2 years despite around 20 people running for President all scraping for airtime?

 Trump was their ratings machine.
 Let’s review.
-He started almost every day of the last 600 plus with a sensational claim, threat, accusation or insult.
+He started almost every day of the last 600 plus with a sensational and outrageous claim, threat, accusation or insult.
 It often took no more than a single tweet, or a phone call to a TV show, to set the media reaction in motion.
-(Which says more about how the media works than any coherent ideas Trumpian ideas about policy and the future of America, especially since his tweets were almost never about ideas and always about other people.)
+(Which reveals more about how the media works than any coherent ideas Trumpian ideas about policy and the future of America, especially since his tweets were almost never about ideas and almost always about other people.)

 This was an earned media strategy par excellence.

-It was almost as if the guy was a reality TV star that new how to generate publicity…
+It was almost as if the guy was a reality TV star who knew how to generate publicity…

 Trump didn’t win a battle of ideas.
-He won a battle for traditional media exposure.
+The man won a battle for traditional media exposure.

 So much for the collapse of civilized discourse following the rise of social media.
 No, not so fast MSM.
 Trump’s campaign was built on a mastering of the TV ratings model.

-For many of us, we’d rather spend more time discussing ideas and issues online, than listening to an echo chamber constructed to suit the loudest voice in the room.
+For many of us, we’d rather spend more time discussing ideas and issues online, than listening to the echo chamber constructed by television to suit the loudest voice in the room.

 Unfortunately, 2016 has proven one thing.
-The traditional media model still has enough power to carry a brand to the Presidency.
+The traditional media model still has enough power to carry an empty suit – a brand – to the Presidency.